-- No material posted on social media or digital technology will contain the family name, or personal location/address of beneficiaries. - No material with beneficiary will be geo-tagged to precise locations if it contains any part of the beneficiaries' name or other identifying information. - Personal beneficiary information that is captured, stored or sent through electronic, on-line or mobile devices is password protected. - Wherever possible, measures are taken to prevent electronic copying of photographs without TEN's permission - No TEN representative should communicate directly with a beneficiary under the age of 18 other than with the agreement of TEN as part of their work.
+- No material posted on social media or digital technology will contain the family name, or personal location/address of beneficiaries. - No material about the beneficiary will be geo-tagged to precise locations if it contains any part of the beneficiaries' name or other identifying information. - Personal beneficiary information that is captured, stored or sent through electronic, on-line or mobile devices is password protected. - Wherever possible, measures are taken to prevent electronic copying of photographs without TEN's permission - No TEN representative should communicate directly with a beneficiary under the age of 18 other than with the agreement of TEN as part of their work.

-Dealing with concerns
+9. Dealing with concerns and allegations

 As TEN does not run or organise children's or youth events itself, but rather works in collaboration with partner organisations, the line of contact will vary depending on the context.
-If abuse is suspected, discovered or disclosed to a member of TEN staff or a volunteer team member while in a cross-cultural situation then there are couple of potential response:
+If abuse is suspected, discovered or disclosed to a member of TEN staff or a volunteer team member while in a cross-cultural situation then there are couple of potential responses:

-Scenario 1: Child in-country discloses abuse unrelated to the partner ministry
+Scenario 1: Child in-country discloses abuse unrelated to the partner ministry.

-- 1. If child in danger team team leader to speak to the local partner - 2.
-Trip team leader to write a report and email to TEN Local Safeguarding Officer (LSO) - 3.
-On return to UK the team leader should inform the LSO who will consider what action the partner has taken - 4.
-LSO can access advice from 31:8 - 5.
+- 1. If child in danger team leader to speak to the local partner - 2.
+Trip team leader to write a report and email to TEN Safeguarding Lead - 3.
+On return to UK the team leader should inform the TEN Safeguarding Lead who will consider what action the partner has taken - 4.
+TEN Safeguarding Lead can access advice from thirtyone:eight - 5.
 CEO will decide on TEN course of action following investigation

-Scenario 2: Practice of the TEN partner or those in their ministry is the concern
+Scenario 2: Practice of the TEN partner or those in their ministry is the concern.

-- 6. Team leader to report directly to the LSO via phone call as soon as possible - 7.
-Team leader to write a report and send to LSO ASAP - 8.
-LSO (with advice from 31:8) will where possible speak to the partner (unless Partner directly involved).
-If partner is directly involved then LSO will speak directly to incountry denomination lead or other relevant overseer - 9.
-LSO will follow up to see what action has been taken - 10.
-CEO will decide on TEN course of action following investigation
+- 1. Team leader to report directly to the TEN Safeguarding Lead via phone call as soon as possible. - 2.
+Team leader to write a report and send to TEN Safeguarding Lead ASAP. - 3.
+TEN Safeguarding Lead (with advice from thirtyone:eight) will where possible speak to the partner (unless Partner directly involved).
+If partner is directly involved then TEN safeguarding Lead will speak directly to in-country denomination lead or other relevant overseer. - 4.
+TEN Safeguarding Lead will follow up to see what action has been taken. - 5.
+CEO will decide on TEN course of action following investigation.